Orly Sade

 Orly Sade (אורלי שדה; born 1969) is a financial economist based out of the Hebrew University of Jerusalem who has been noted for her research regarding behavioral and experimental finance and crowdfunding platforms.
-Sade is the Israel Associate Professor of Finance at the Department of Finance, School of Business Administration at the Hebrew University of Jerusalem.
+She is the Israel Professor of Finance at the Department of Finance, School of Business Administration at the Hebrew University of Jerusalem.
+Since 2024, she has been serving as the Dean of the School of Business Administration at the Hebrew University of Jerusalem.
 She is the first female professor in the field of finance at Hebrew University.

 Education and academic career

 Sade obtained a Bachelor of Arts in Business Administration and Economics as well as an MBA in Business Administration at the Tel Aviv University, Israel.
 In 2001 she completed her Ph.D. in Finance at the David Eccles School of Business at the University of Utah.

-Since 2013 Sade has been an Associate Professor of Finance at the Department of Finance, School of Business Administration, Hebrew University of Jerusalem, where she served as director of the BA program.
+Since 2023 Sade has been a Professor of Finance at the Department of Finance, School of Business Administration, Hebrew University of Jerusalem, where she served as director of the BA program.
+Since 2024, she has been the Dean of the School of Business Administration at the Hebrew University of Jerusalem.
 She is the first woman in Israel to become an Associate Professor with tenure in the field of Finance.

-Sade is a Visiting Associate Professor in the finance department at the Stern School of Business, NYU.
-In the past, she worked as a visiting Associate Professor in different universities such as IE in Madrid, EIEF in Rome, NES in Moscow and at NYU Shanghai.
-Sade is an experimental economist based at the Hebrew University of Jerusalem, Israel.
+In the past, Sade worked as a visiting Associate Professor in different universities such as Stern School of Business, NYU, IE in Madrid, EIEF in Rome, NES in Moscow and at NYU Shanghai.
+Sade is an experimental economist based at the Hebrew University of Jerusalem.
 Sade has been noted for her research with Dan Marom regarding crowdfunding platforms.
 She is the first female professor in the field of finance at Hebrew University.